 Protein and Endurance Athletes: Timing it Right

-Will Brinks explains the many benefits of protein for endurance athletes
+Will Brinks explains the many benefits of protein for endurance athletes.

 Endurance athletes are all too familiar with the message that carbohydrates are the most important food to eat.
-Carbohydrates fuel muscles like petrol your car.
+Carbohydrates fuel muscles, like petrol in your car.
 Muscle is comprised of many components: connective, nerves, blood capillaries, and muscle cells.
 All these have a common building block: proteins.
 There are thousands of proteins in your body with many different structures and functions.
 The building blocks for these proteins come from our diet.

 Proteins in your body are continuously degraded and synthesized by processes that require energy.
 These processes are tightly linked to energy consumption by your whole body.
 Whole-body protein synthesis represents the combined synthesis rates by all the tissues and organs in your body.